 The Court also recently granted a petition to hear the cases of three Oklahoma inmates over their challenge to the state’s lethal injection drug protocol.
 Over the past several months, the media has reported on a number of executions where inmates took hours to die and often seemed to suffer greatly.
 The petitions from Oklahoma argue that the drug cocktail used violates the Eighth Amendment’s ban on cruel and unusual punishment.

 This issue has come to the forefront over the last year or two, partially from increased media coverage of apparently agonizing executions, but also from the refusal of several European manufacturers to allow their drugs to be used in executions.
 Many of the drugs used in executions are also used to administer anesthesia to surgical patients, but obviously in lower quantities.
 Thus, the threatened or carried out refusal to supply drugs from the manufacturers has resulted in critical drug shortages for surgeries.
 This threat has caused several states to modify the drug cocktails they are using, sometimes leading to the grisly results we have seen in cases like Joseph Wood’s from Arizona last July.
+If you have been charged with the action or intent to manufacture drugs, contact our Philadelphia drug manufacturing defense lawyers for help.

 Initially, it appeared that the Court was going to agree to hear the cases, but not stay the executions of the petitioners.
 This result can occur because the Supreme Court needs only four justices to hear a case, but needs five justices to stay an execution.
 Earlier today, while writing this post, the Supreme Court stayed all three executions.